open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | :---------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- | :----- |
 | Marine            |  3  |  6" |  4+ |  5+ |  3  |  1  |                   | 9      |

+#### Configuration

-- **Configuration**: A UNSC Marine Weapons Team Consists of 2 Marines.
+A UNSC Marine Weapons Team Consists of 2 Marines.

+#### Equipment

-- **Equipment**: One Marine is equipped with an M6 Pistol, the other Marine must choose either a M41 Rocket Launcher, SRS99 Sniper Rifle, or M247 Machine Gun.
+One Marine is equipped with an M6 Pistol, the other Marine must choose either a M41 Rocket Launcher, SRS99 Sniper Rifle, or M247 Machine Gun.

 ### Warthog